AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_contact.md

 Removes the specified user from the block list.
 After removing a user from the block list, that user resumes their previous relationship with the current user, as one of the following:
 - A contact who can send and receive messages with the current user.
-- a stranger who has not been added as contact.
+- A user who has not been added as contact.

 For each App Key, the call frequency limit of this method is 50 per second.